 This will exclude the dates listed in cells D1:D3 from the calculation of working days.

-How can I calculate the number of days since a specific date?
+How to calculate the number of days since a date?

-How do I calculate the number of days since a date?
+How to calculate the number of days since a date?

 How to calculate days overdue in Excel?